 Nylon accounts for approximately 11% of synthetic production.

 If you wish to know more about nylon’s fabrication process, take a look at this brief scientific explanation of it.

 Rayon, also known as Viscose, is considered by some people as a semi-synthetic material as it is obtained directly out of wool and produced after treating it with chemicals.

 A detailed explanation of its production can be read here.

-Having talked about synthetic materials, we now shift focus to the original fibers humans used to manufacture their clothing.
+Having talked about synthetic materials, we now shift focus to the original fibers humans used to manufacture their clothes.
 The materials presented here are obtained directly from natural sources on Earth, that is, plants or animals, and are the most widely used for clothing manufacturing.

 Clothing fabricated using these materials are more expensive than synthetics and tend to have a more luxurious look to them.
 Also, people agree that these are softer, more comfortable, but also more delicate and require more attention to their maintenance.